The World Atlas of Coffee 1st edition

 The World Atlas of Coffee introduced me to the coffee pricing crisis and showed me that specialty coffee can be a social tool to empower the coffee producer.
 Once I read about relationship coffee and direct trade coffee, I knew this was an industry I wanted to be part of.

 I have pulled this book from the bookshelf endless times for reference on brewing methods, coffee to water ratios, or when I’m sourcing samples, sometimes even just for casual reading.

 I couldn’t think of a better gift for a coffee lover.
-There is a second version which was published in 2018 with updated producing countries and new statistics, however, I believe this book is timeless and therefore, a classic.
+There is a second version which was published in 2018, it has updated producing countries and new additional information.